If you haven’t been living under a rock for the past year, no doubt that you’ve heard of the KonMari organizing technique.

 It’s chaotic, for sure.
 The entire contents of every closet in your house, emptied onto your bed at the same time?
 Yeesh.

 And talk about intense.
 Doing an entire category in one shot seems like it would take days.
 And it might.
 But imagine the tradeoff: a day (or a few) of discomfort for a truly organized home.
+Just look at these beautiful cabinets!

 Photo: One Tall Two Short